Punktum-dk/sb-service-specification/README.md

 ### About this Document

-This specification describes version 5.X.X of the DK Hostmaster Self-service portal (SB).
+This specification describes version 5.X.X of the Punktum dk Self-service portal (SB).
 Future releases will be reflected in updates to this specification, please see the document history section below.

 The documentation is aimed at registrars for support of end-customers interacting with SB.
 The documentation is kept in English.
 The Self-service portals supports both Danish and English.